Limited-Memory LRSGA: An Iterative Method for Computing Nash Equilibria in Competitive Optimization Problems: Spectral and Stability Analysis

+In contrast, both \textbf{LM–LRSGA} and \textbf{LM–LRSGA–EMA} fall inside the tolerance band, with $\rho = 1.1248$ and $\rho = 1.1335$, respectively.
+For these borderline cases, we apply the Welch refinement: the orders of the HF power for generator and discriminator are $10^{-1}$ and $10^{0}$, respectively, for both LM–LRSGA and LM–LRSGA–EMA—values that are over three orders of magnitude smaller than for Adam and support their classification as \emph{marginally stable}.
+Consistently, both limited–memory variants maintain nearly constant global stability indices ($\approx 0.99$) and parameter oscillations of order $\mathcal{O}(10^{-4})$, in line with their superior FID scores.

+Under the Adam–optimal learning-rate configuration ($\eta=0.001$, $\tau=0.002$), \textbf{LM–LRSGA} and \textbf{LM–LRSGA–EMA} fall inside the tolerance band with $\rho \approx 1.06$ and $\rho \approx 1.06$, respectively, and are thus disambiguated via Welch’s PSD.
+Their high–frequency (HF) powers are of order $10^{-3}$ for both generator and discriminator, for both LM–LRSGA and LM–LRSGA–EMA, which are several orders of magnitude below those observed for Adam.
+Accordingly, both limited–memory variants are classified as \emph{marginally stable}, with near–unit global stability indices and parameter oscillations essentially at $\mathcal{O}(10^{-4})$, indicating smooth, non–collapsing dynamics.
+In contrast, \textbf{Adam} attains $\rho \approx 1.48$ (above $1+\varepsilon = 1.15$), hence is \emph{unstable} by the spectral criterion alone; for completeness, its HF powers are of order $10^{-1}$ for the discriminator and $10^{1}$ for the generator, confirming residual oscillatory energy in the losses.

-Across both learning-rate regimes, the limited-memory variants substantially reduce the spectral radius---by approximately \textbf{50\% relative to Adam}---and maintain stable trajectories even for large step sizes.
+Across both learning-rate regimes, the limited-memory variants substantially reduce the spectral radius compared with Adam and maintain marginally stable trajectories even for large step sizes.
 The reduction of $\rho$ and the absence of high-frequency energy in the loss spectra confirm that the LM-LRSGA correction effectively damps the antisymmetric component of the gradient field, yielding dynamics that are nearly contractive in the sense of the spectral criterion.
 These findings provide a consistent spectral explanation for the smoother convergence and improved sample quality obtained by LM-LRSGA in the FID experiments.